Khulna Khulna Division, Bangladesh Travel Guide

 This is Khulna’s main draw.
 Multi-day boat tours depart regularly, offering guided exploration of the mangrove forest, wildlife spotting, and an unique riverine adventure.

 The Rupsa River defines Khulna.
-You witness daily life unfold along its banks, observe traditional boats, and enjoy scenic views, especially from the Rupsa Bridge.
+You witness daily life unfold by its banks, witness classic boats, and enjoy scenic views, notably from the Rupsa Bridge.

 Just a short journey away, Bagerhat offers a captivating glimpse into 15th-century Islamic architecture, with the Sixty Dome Mosque as its crowning jewel.